Lattice of Integer Flows and the Poset of Strongly Connected Orientations for Regular Matroids: Introduction

 This lead to the question: exactly how much information do these lattices retain about the two-isomorphism class of a graph?
 Lattices of integer flows and cuts extend naturally to the context of regular matroids, where the corresponding question is whether they determine the isomorphism class of regular matroids.
 The same question also arises in tropical geometry, where it is known as the tropical Torelli problem.

 In 2010, these questions were independently settled by Caporaso--Viviani \cite{CV} for graphs and tropical curves, and and Su--Wagner \cite{Su-Wagner} for regular matroids.
+In fact, the graph case also follows from earlier equivalent results of Watkins on graph Laplacians \cite{W1, W2}.
+After their geometric analogues, these results are also collectively referred to as Discrete Torelli theorems.

 Recall that the class of regular matroids contains graphical matroids, and is closed under matroid duality.
 The main theorem of \cite{Su-Wagner} states that the lattice of integer flows determines the isomorphism class of a regular matroid up to co-loops.
 For graphs, this means that the lattice of integer flows uniquely determines the two-isomorphism class of {\em two-edge-connected} graphs.
 A dual result states that the lattice of integer cuts determines the isomorphism class of a regular matroid up to loops.
 Dually, the lattice of integer cuts determines the two-isomorphism class of graphs with no loop edges.

 Amini's Theorem \cite{Amini} -- which settles Conjecture 5.2.8 of \cite{CV} -- extracts information encoded in the lattice of integer flows from the geometry of the {\em Voronoi cell} of the lattice.
 Namely, Amini shows that the face poset of the Voronoi cell is isomorphic to the poset of {\em strongly connected orientations} of subgraphs of the graph.
 Amini also proves a dual theorem for the lattice of integer cuts in \cite{Amini}.
 This dual theorem later appeared in \cite{AE20} in the context of toric geometry, as it is crucial in the study of the degeneration problem for linear series on curves \cite{AE20-2,AE21}.
 Note that the framework in \cite{AE20} is more general: the result required for the geometric applications is a mixed setting where the tiling is given by a collection of Voroni polytopes associated to some subgraphs of $G$, which are determined by the arithmetic of the integer edge lengths, and the divisor.
 In this paper we build on the original setting of \cite{Amini} with particular focus on the duality between the flow and cut theorems.